Gardening doesn’t need to be a huge investment. Like seeds sprouting in a garden, it’s something you can build on over time.

 If your sown seeds netted too many plants or you’ve got a bumper crop, make a trade with family, coworkers, neighbors or friends.

-Neighborhood groups online can be a great place to find people interested in trading goodies.
+Neighborhood groups online can be a great place to find people interested in trading fresh, organic garden goodies.
 Just think of the money you’ll save at the grocery store.

 If nothing else, you can always check to see if your local food bank accepts extra fruits and veggies.